dxe/petition-websites/README.md

 Add the petition domain to the captcha in Google reCAPTCHA Admin.

+### Google Analalytics

+Create a google analytics project and copy the GA4 Measurement ID from it.
+Add an entry in the Google Tag Manager's "Domain to GA4 Code" variable with your website domain and GA4 measurement ID

 ### Create new identity in AWS SES

 Set up MX records.